svitlanamidianko/svitlaname/misc.md

 <br/><br/>
 ### Asks
 - i am engineering mindware of Innio, an AI Being living in [pond.space](https://www.pond.space/). i always seek newest hot prompt engineering techniques & papers, smart minds to bounce agent architecture ideas with, and feedback!
-- i am seeking resources to deepen my understanding of mind, perception, and memory. i am  especially curious for those using visual / poetic metaphors and bayesian-inspired examples.
+- i am seeking resources to deepen my understanding of mind, perception, and memory. i am  especially curious for those using visual / poetic metaphors and Bayes theory.
-- i am always seeking feedback on my experiential software projects.
+- i am always seeking feedback on my Experiential Software projects.
 - help me understand what is wrong with Integral Theory besides it being a Superior Complex Amplifier.
 - seeking knowledge on business of apps and learning how to wear an Entepreneour hat.
 - help my international minerva friends to have visas (O1s and EB1As) and stay in here :(